 Symptoms usually develop slowly over time.

-In children, the bones are elongated and cause soft tissue swelling.
+In children, the bones are longer and cause soft tissue swelling.
 If not treated, children can grow to a height of 7-8 feet.

 Symptoms and complications in adults may include: